What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 Now, let’s go over who would be a good fit for a PrimeLink device:

-However, PrimeLink devices also require you to have specific electrical requirements and office space to install, and it’s important to consider if you have an ideal spot for a production-style machine in your workplace.
+However, PrimeLink devices also require you to have specific electrical requirements and office space to install, and it’s important to consider this if you have an ideal spot for a production-style machine in your workplace.

 Who Isn’t a Fit for a Xerox PrimeLink Printer?